 - Compact tailor-made consultative workshops on WTO law, policy and economics in the context of accession for Palestinian and Bhutanese delegations

-- A series of post- accession workshops for officials and stakeholders in Cambodia on topics such as SPS, TBT, and services
+- A series of post-accession workshops for officials and stakeholders in Cambodia on topics such as SPS, TBT, and services

-- Training of government officials in Tanzania (WTO dispute settlement)
+- Training of Tanzanian government officials on WTO dispute settlement

-- Training of government officials and GTZ project staff from Central Asian countries (trade facilitation and customs reform)
+- Training of government officials and GTZ project staff from Central Asian countries on trade facilitation and customs reform

-- Comprehensive three- months trade policy course for ten Vietnamese officials at the WTI
+- A comprehensive three-month trade policy course for ten Vietnamese officials at the WTI

 - Trainings for government officials and private sector representatives in Suriname and Grenada on various aspects of the EC- CARIFORUM EPA